Reviewed by: Roger Wohlner, Investing Editor

 What is a Solo 401k?

 A solo 401k (also referred to as an individual 401k) is a retirement plan designed for people who work for themselves.
-If you run a small business and are the lone employee, you and your spouse can qualify for a solo 401k.
+If you run a small business with no employees, you and your spouse can qualify for a solo 401k if the spouse is involved in the business.
+A fellow business partner(s) who is an owner is eligible as well, the key is that no common-law employees are eligible to participate in the plan.
+If your business does have employees and you want them to be covered by a retirement plan, the solo 401k is not the right option for your business.

 A solo 401k can be a powerful tool in your efforts to save for retirement.
-It allows you to invest in just about everything from stocks, to mutual funds, to bonds and exchange-traded funds, even if you don’t work for a large company.
+It allows you to invest in just about everything including stocks, mutual funds, bonds and exchange-traded funds, even if you don’t work for a large company.
+There are some prohibited investments, it’s a good idea to consult with your 401k custodian firm.

-Just like traditional 401k plans, you typically can’t withdraw money in a solo 401k until age 59 ½.
-If you withdraw money before then, you’ll be forced to pay taxes on those funds as well as a 10% penalty.
+Contributions to a solo 401k can be made on a pre-tax basis to a traditional account or on an after-tax basis to Roth account if your custodian offers this option.
+Just like employer 401k plans, you typically can’t withdraw money in a solo 401k until age 59 ½.
+If you withdraw money before then, you may be forced to pay taxes on those funds as well as a 10% penalty.

 There are limits to the amount of money you can contribute to your solo 401k on an annual basis.
 In 2019, an individual can put aside a maximum of $56,000, or $62,000 if they are over age 50.